House | 2 bedrooms | sleeps 6

 Long, warm sunny days in the summer months - ideal for outside wining and dining.
 The weather can be variable and it is not unknown to experience glorious out-of-season sunshine.

-In Le Batison you'll find plenty of brochures of all the activities and places of interest in the area, but to wet your appetite here are a few ideas:
+In Le Batison you'll find a Visitors' Guide and plenty of brochures of activities and places of interest in the area, but to wet your appetite here are a few ideas:

 The nearest towns are Brionne and Bernay - please see details below: "The Brionne Area"